Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Missouri Stats and Trends

-- Missouri's games this season have hit the over on five of six set point totals (83.3%).
+- Missouri's games this season have gone over the total in five out of six opportunities (83.3%).

-- When Missouri scores more than 16.8 points, it is 0-6 against the spread and 3-3 overall.
+- When Missouri puts up more than 16.8 points, it is 0-6 against the spread and 3-3 overall.

 - The Tigers collect 113.5 more yards per game (467.0) than the Aggies allow (353.5).

-- This season the Tigers have five turnovers, one fewer than the Aggies have takeaways (6).
+- The Tigers have turned the ball over five times, one fewer times than the Aggies have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.